-The off payroll working rules, known as IR35, will finally be rolled-out into the private sector on April 6th, 2021.
-The impending changes have forced many contractors working through Personal Service Companies (PSCs) to rethink their position – and if you’re one of them, you may be wondering ‘how will IR35 affect my limited company?’
+The off payroll working rules, known as IR35, were rolled out into the private sector on April 6th, 2021.
+The changes forced many contractors working through Personal Service Companies (PSCs) to rethink their position – and if you’re one of them, you may be wondering ‘how will IR35 affect my limited company?’
 So let’s start with how inside IR35 works.

-A contractor who undertakes an engagement deemed “inside” or “caught by” IR35 through their PSC will have tax & NICs deducted at source from their fees.
-This means that when their invoice is paid, they will receive a net amount because the employment taxes have been deducted by the fee payer (the entity which pays the PSC) and paid across to HMRC as part of the fee payer’s payroll.
+A contractor who undertakes an engagement deemed caught by or inside IR35 through their PSC now has tax and NICs deducted at source from their fees.
+This means that when their invoice is paid, they receive a net amount – the employment taxes have been deducted by the fee payer (the entity which pays the PSC) and paid to HMRC as part of the fee payer’s payroll.

-We saw this impact in the public sector when the changes were introduced in April 2017 with many contractors closing their companies and returning to employment and or some form of PAYE arrangement.
-The private sector will be no different.
+We saw this impact in the public sector when the changes were introduced in April 2017, with many contractors closing their companies and returning to employment and/or some form of pay as you earn (PAYE) arrangement.
+The private sector is no different.

 - Take a staff job

 - Take up a Fixed Term Contract

 - Become engaged through an umbrella company (and some end clients don’t want to engage contractors that way, either)

 If end clients are limiting their PSC engagements, and being engaged on inside IR35 contracts through a PSC isn’t worth it anyway, how can operating through a PSC be a viable option now that the new rules have come into effect?